 - Phosphate

-Supplementing with electrolytes in combination with BCAAs is an excellent strategy for the distance runner.
-The combination supports everything from muscle function to regulating your fluid balance to your immune function and cell growth.
+Supplementing with electrolytes in combination with BCAAs is an excellent strategy for distance runners.
+This combination supports everything from muscle function to regulating fluid balance to immune function and cell growth.

 Some popular electrolyte supplements include Celarity Electrolytes, Keto Charge, and Perfect Keto Electrolytes.

-Caution: Simply rehydrating with water, in the absence of electrolytes, during a long race, can even lead to a dangerous condition called hyponatremia, where blood sodium levels drop too low.
+Caution: Simply rehydrating with water, without electrolytes, during a long race can lead to a dangerous condition called hyponatremia, where blood sodium levels drop too low.

 L-Carnitine

-L-Carnitine has long been a popular supplement in the bodybuilding domain for weight loss.
-This chemical, which is similar to an amino acid, helps to build muscles and breaks down body fats for ATP/energy.
-L-Carnitine helps your body to produce maximal oxygen consumption by creating more red blood cells.
+L-Carnitine has long been popular in the bodybuilding domain for weight loss.
+This amino acid-like chemical helps build muscles and breaks down body fats for ATP/energy.
+L-Carnitine helps your body achieve maximal oxygen consumption by creating more red blood cells.
 For distance runners, L-Carnitine is rapidly gaining credibility for increasing energy and expanding endurance.

 Creatine

 Creatine is the most clinically tested supplement ingredient of all time.
 It is and has been the number one performance supplement in the gym.
 Bodybuilders use creatine to improve exercise performance, gain muscle, and enhance strength.
-Although there is little evidence, creatine benefits lower intensity, endurance training, creatine does improve performance in more explosive, higher intensity exercises, such as sprinting.
+Although there’s little evidence creatine benefits lower intensity endurance training, creatine does improve performance in more explosive, higher intensity exercises, such as sprinting.

-If you’re looking for a solid creatine option, some popular choices are CON-CRET Creatine, Bulk Supplements Creatine Monohydrate, and Creatine X3.
+If you’re seeking a solid creatine option, popular choices include CON-CRET Creatine, Bulk Supplements Creatine Monohydrate, and Creatine X3.

 Nitric Oxide